How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 It’s easy to find a furnished place when you’re moving to Hawaii (ours used to be a vacation rental so it came with linens, towels, and kitchen items).
 We had our daughter send several large packages of things we deemed essential.
 Be aware that these oversized packages can take up to a month to arrive by USPS (they’ll wait for available surface space).

 You may want to rethink shipping your car, too.
 While many people do, even if they’re coming temporarily, the reality is you can easily purchase a car, either from a dealer or a private party.
-Check out this post for a more complete discussion: Moving to Kauai: What About My Vehicle?
+Check out this post for a more complete discussion on why this is a better idea: Moving to Kauai: What About My Vehicle?

 For more great ideas, check out the Travel Essentials section in PassingThru’s Amazon Store.